securityfirst/tent-content/contents_en/travel/kidnapping/beginner/kidnap-stages.md

 [Title]: # (Kidnap Stages)
 [Order]: # (0)

+Kidnap strategies are based on:

+*	Avoidance;
+*	Survival.

-A kidnapping or hostage situation has five stages.
+A kidnapping has five stages:

 ### 1. Surveillance